smaroukis/jekyll-theme-chirpy/_excludes/_archive/2019-08-08-text-and-typography.md

 ## Prompts

 > An example showing the `tip` type prompt.
+> `bug`: this line will be on the same line as the previous.
 {: .prompt-tip }

 > An example showing the `info` type prompt.